["learn"]

 Two tequila sours on a cloth

-Tequila summer cocktails do not come any more iconic than this.
-The Tequila Sour is the quintessential mashup between a classy 1920s sour cocktail and a tasty modern-day Margarita that waltzes on the fine line between vintage and trendy, with plenty of lemony-lime appeal.
+Tequila summer cocktails don’t come any more iconic than this.
+The Tequila Sour is a mashup between a classy 1920s sour cocktail and a tasty modern Margarita that hits the sweet spot of retro and trendy with plenty of lemon-lime brightness.

 6. Sour Cherry French 75